openebs/openebs/k8s/demo/percona/README.md

 Pre-requisites include the following:

-- A fully configured kubernetes cluster (versions 1.6.3/4/6 & 1.7.0 have been
-tested) with kube master and at least one kube minion.
-This maybe created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes
+- A fully configured kubernetes cluster with kubernetes master and at least one node.
+This may be created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes

   Note:

-  - It is recommended to use a 3-node cluster, with one master and two minions, as this will aid creation of storage replicas on separate  minion nodes.
+  - It is recommended to use a 3-node cluster, with one master and two nodes, as this will aid creation of storage replicas on separate nodes.
 This is especially helpful to maintain redundancy and data availability.

-  - If you are using gcp, view the appendix in this [tutorial](https://github.com/openebs/openebs/blob/master/k8s/hyperconverged/tutorial-configure-openebs-gke.md) for additional steps for setting cluster admin context and using it
+  - If you are using GCP, view the appendix in this [tutorial](https://github.com/openebs/openebs/blob/master/k8s/hyperconverged/tutorial-configure-openebs-gke.md) for additional steps for setting cluster admin context and using it